 Tara Mandala is at a high altitude (7,600 – 8,100 feet above sea level) and the climate is very dry, especially in the summertime.
 Please be sure to prepare for this by drinking more water than usual for 2 – 3 days before your arrival — three to four quarts of water a day is a good guideline.
 Doing this is a very important step to avoid headaches, irritability, insomnia and other signs of high altitude distress.

-- Layered clothing for hot days and cold nights (summer temperatures range from 95-35 degrees Fahrenheit, frost is possible in August)
+- Layered clothing for hot days and cold nights.
+Summer temperatures range from 35-95 degrees Fahrenheit, frost is possible even in May and September.

 - Sturdy shoes or hiking boots

 - Thermos for hot drinks (you will need this for hot drinks in the Temple)

 - Non-toxic insect repellent

 - Personal items: TOWEL, ALARM CLOCK (do not rely on your cell phone alarm), mug, soap, shampoo, chapstick, notebook, ear plugs (if sharing a room and you are a light sleeper) and other toiletries.